charles25565/fedora-container-atomic-iso/README.md

-# bootcdesktopiso
+# fedora-container-atomic-iso

-Simple project that makes monthly ISOs of [this](https://gitlab.com/fedora/ostree/ci-test).
-Even though it says ostree, they are actually bootc images now.
+Simple project that makes monthly ISOs of [this for Silverblue](https://quay.io/fedora/fedora-silverblue) and[this for XFCE Atomic](https://gitlab.com/fedora/ostree/ci-test).
 They are offline media.

 ## Download

-[Download links here](https://nightly.link/charles8191/bootcdesktopiso/workflows/isos/main?preview).
+[Download links here](https://nightly.link/charles8191/fedora-container-atomic-iso/workflows/isos/main?preview).
 Sign in and use the Actions tab to download an artifact if those links are dead.